 Function: Time/date, predicting weather, monitoring heart rate, navigation (in addition to a compass)

 A good watch is a very powerful gadget as it provides you with information such as altitude, atmospheric pressure, temperature, sunrise/sunset times, heart rate etc. Some hiking watches are also equipped with built-in GPS receivers.
 Such watches are very useful for navigation – you can set waypoints or create routes and the watch will provide you with directions.
 However, keep in mind that GPS watches, like handheld GPS devices, are also limited by battery life and GPS/GLONASS signal.
 Furthermore, watches also don’t show a map as such – they merely show your location in relation to the waypoint/route.
 Nevertheless, due to their small size and weight they come in extremely handy for navigation.
-Hiking watches differ by features.
+Hiking watches differ by various features:

 GPS Navigation and Tracking: